-In June 2020, Legacy Local Bounti sold a greenhouse facility it had constructed to Grow Bitterroot, LLC ("Grow Bitterroot"), a qualified opportunity zone fund owned in part by Live Oak Ventures, LLC, which owns more than 10% of our stock, and Orange Strategies LLC, of which our director, Pamela Brewster, is Principal, for a total consideration of \$4.5 million.
-Travis M. Joyner, our co-CEO, is manager of Grow Bitterroot.
-Concurrently, Legacy Local Bounti and Grow Bitterroot.
-In addition, Legacy Local Bounti and Grow Bitterroot.
-In addition, Legacy Local Bounti and Grow Bitterroot.
-In addition, Legacy Local Bounti and Grow Bitterroot entered into an agreement whereby we lease land and the greenhouse facility from Grow Bitterroot.
-In addition, Legacy Local Bounti and Grow Bitterroot entered into a property maintenance and management services agreement under which we will provide all property maintenance and management services agreement services agreement includes an initial term of three years, which will renew automatically unless terminated by either party with 30 days' notice.
-In July 2020, Legacy Local Bounti began providing development services to Grow Bitterroot in connection with the expansion of the Grow Bitterroot-owned greenhouse facility.
-For the year ended December 31, 2021, we paid to Grow Bitterroot \$812,513 under the lease agreement and \$50,000 under the property maintenance and management services agreement.
+In June 2020, we sold for total consideration of \$6.9 million a greenhouse facility to Grow Bitterroot, LLC ("Grow Bitterroot"), a qualified opportunity zone fund owned in part by Live Oak Ventures, LLC, which owns more than 10% of our stock, and Orange Strategies LLC, of which our director, Pamela Brewster, is principal.
+Travis M. Joyner, our co-Chief Executive Officer, is manager of Grow Bitterroot.
+Concurrently, our predecessor entity and Grow Bitterroot entered into an agreement whereby we lease land and the greenhouse facility from Grow Bitterroot.
+In addition, we and Grow Bitterroot entered into a property maintenance and management services agreement under which we provide all property maintenance and management services, including business, operational, strategic, and advisory services in exchange for an annual fee of \$50,000.
+The property maintenance and management services agreement includes an initial term of three years, which renews automatically unless terminated by either party with 30 days' notice.

+For 2022, we paid Grow Bitterroot \$1,528,990 under the lease agreement, \$46,096 in repairs and maintenance reimbursements, and \$50,000 under the property maintenance and management services agreement.
+For 2021, we paid Grow Bitterroot \$812,513 under the lease agreement and \$50,000 under the property maintenance and management services agreement.